Reading Wireless Peripheral Battery Levels on Linux

 How I built Cinnamon panel applets for two wireless peripherals that don't expose battery anywhere on Linux: the Logitech A20 X headset and Yunzii B87 keyboard.

 I have two wireless peripherals on my desk that work fine on Linux: a Logitech A20 X headset and a Yunzii B87 keyboard.
-Audio, the mute button, typing, all of it functions without any proprietary software.
+Audio, the mute button, typing, all of it functions without any proprietary software, which I am quietly grateful for whenever I think about how much friction it could otherwise be adding to my day.
 The one thing neither of them does is tell me the battery level.
-The dongle for each device doesn’t surface it through PulseAudio, ALSA, or anywhere else the desktop can see it.
-You find out the charge is low when it cuts out.
+The dongle for each device does not surface it through PulseAudio, ALSA, or anywhere else the desktop can see, which means you find out the charge is low only when the device suddenly cuts out, often in the middle of something you cared about.

-I wanted a small indicator in the Cinnamon panel for each.
-Neither project had any Linux support to reference, so I started poking at the hardware.
+I wanted a small indicator in the Cinnamon panel for each, the kind of unobtrusive number that quietly reassures you that the device underneath it is still alive.
+Neither project had any Linux support to reference, so I sat down at my desk with a fresh terminal and started poking at the hardware to see what the dongles would tell me directly.

 The Logitech A20 X: Reading a Firmware Debug Log